Last Updated on July 3, 2026 by Christian Adams

 fIREHOSE

-fIREHOSE, on the other hand, is one of my favorite bands that almost nobody other than my high school buddies ever heard or still listens to.
+fIREHOSE, on the other hand, is one of my favorite 80s rock bands that almost nobody remembers or still listens to.
 They didn’t have any hits.
 They made a few videos, but hardly ever(?) appeared on MTV.
 When they disbanded in 1994, nobody except the skateboarders noticed.
 This is a travesty that continues to bother me, but you know, there’s no accounting for taste.

 Here are some of my favorite fIREHOSE songs.